-Ambulance services are reimbursed directly by Medicaid and must be billed on CMS 1500 forms, or the electronic equivalent, using the appropriate procedure codes and modifiers.
-Reimbursement is based upon a fee schedule determined by BMS.
+Ambulance services are reimbursed directly by Medicaid and must be billed on the Centers for Medicare and Medicaid Services' (CMS) 1500 forms, or the electronic equivalent, using the appropriate procedure codes and modifiers.
+The appropriate code modifier must be entered in the proper space on the CMS-1500 claim form or the claim will be denied.
+Reimbursement is based upon a fee schedule determined by the BMS.

-The Broker negotiates rates with transportation providers, negotiates a contract with these providers, and reimburses them directly.
-The minimum allowable rate for such reimbursement is the state mileage rate.
+The Broker negotiates rates and contracts with transportation providers and reimburses them directly.
 The Broker may reimburse NEMT providers through any payment arrangement agreeable to both parties including a sub-capitation arrangement.
-The Broker must ensure that the utilization data for every encounter is submitted by its contracted transportation providers.
+The Broker must ensure that the utilization date for every encounter is submitted by its contracted transportation providers.

-Individuals who use common carrier/fixed route transit and/or individual vehicles are reimbursed by the Broker in accordance with sections 524.3.2.2, Common Carrier/Fixed Route, and 524.3.2.3, Member, Friends and Family Transportation of this Chapter.
+Individuals who use common carrier/fixed route transit and/or individual vehicles are reimbursed by the Broker in accordance with Section 524.3.2.2 and Section 524.3.2.3 of this Chapter.